liberty arts 10th annual iron pour

 Iron Pour is Fun and its a fundraiser!

 IRON HEROES is a casting program designed by Liberty Arts artist Tripp Jarvis to engage veterans and youth from traditionally underserved communities.
+This program runs in the spring and fall, with the latter cohort coinciding with the Annual Iron Pour.

 How does it work?